craftingcity/The-Known-World/For My Players, On the Underdark.md

 # Flora
 Much of the Underdark's flora is as deadly as its fauna; chocking vines and poisoned spore blasting mushrooms are of great concern.

+## For Varis
+You dealt with the plants of this place most when you were taken somewhere for a task; be it mining, collecting, or being used as bait.
+There were plants that they told you to eat because "You'll need your strength" like the

 ## For Amashod